Things to do in Seville in 1 day

 From exploring the ancient Jewish quarter of Santa Cruz to enjoying a flamenco show in Triana, Seville offers countless opportunities to experience its unique blend of culture, history and tradition.
 Every corner of this city breathes the spirit of its colourful past, making every visit an unforgettable adventure.

-What to see in Seville
+Things to do in Seville

 The capital of Andalusia is one of the largest cities in Spain, both in terms of population and tourism.
 Its Holy Week, the April Fair and, of course, its monuments and history, make it one of the favourite destinations for tourists, both national and foreign.
 To walk through its streets is to lose oneself in the history of Al-Andalus, how the Middle Ages changed the city completely or to understand the deep-rootedness of its people in the neighbourhoods.

-Plaza de España
+Go to Plaza de España

 It is impossible not to link the word “Seville” to its most imposing square.
 Considered one of the most beautiful monuments in Europe, this imposing semi-circular palace was created in 1929 by Aníbal González for the Ibero-American Expo hosted by the city.